 How about children between the ages of 2 and 11?
 Two things you need to know about this group:

-- They are old enough to get a British Airways Executive Club number (we will see how in the next section);
+- They are old enough to get a British Airways Executive Club number (they can get a membership at birth);

 - They will earn Avios miles as they have to have a seat and will pay 90% of an adult airfare.

 Finally here’s your answer: YES they can earn miles!
-One of the parents can create the child’ account number.
-In the case of a Household account, the Head of the Household is to do it.
+The Head of the Household account can create the child’s account.
 Let’s see how this can be done.